yerinsmgmt/markdowns/send.md

 # 1. What belongs in training, and what does not

-> **In plain words.** Some things a team can learn in one session and use the same afternoon.
-Other things somebody has to build for them.
-This says which is which, so we never sell one and deliver the other.
+> **In plain words.** There are two kinds of work in here.
+Some things a team can be taught in one session and start using the same afternoon.
+Other things somebody has to sit down and build for them, and that takes weeks.
+This section draws the line between the two, so we never sell one and then deliver the other.

 ## TRAINING